History of Zionism: Betar

+Despite resistance from both Zionist and non-Zionist Jews, Betar quickly gained a large following in Poland, Palestine, Latvia, Lithuania, Austria, Czechoslovakia, Germany, and elsewhere.
+It was particularly successful in Poland, which had the largest Jewish population in Europe at the time.

+In 1934, Poland was home to 40,000 of Betar's 70,000 members.
+Routine Betar activities in Warsaw included military drilling, instruction in Hebrew, and encouragement to learn English.
+Militia groups organized by Betar Poland helped to defend against attacks by the anti-Semitic ONR.
+The interwar Polish government helped Betar with military training.

+Some members admired the Polish nationalist camp and imitated some of its aspects.

+Throughout the 1930s and early 1940s, Betar aided the widespread immigration of Jews to Palestine in violation of the British Mandate's immigration quotas, which had not been increased despite the surge of refugees from the Nazi persecution and murder of Jews.
+In total, Betar was responsible for the entrance of over 40,000 Jews into Palestine under such restrictions.

-The British Mandate and the struggle for Palestine 1918–1939
+The British Mandate and the Arab–Jewish struggle for Palestine (1918–1939)

-Weizmann becomes leader
+Chaim Weizmann leads the World Zionist Organization

 In late 1921, the 12th Zionist congress was held in Carlsbad, Czechoslovakia; it was the first congress to be held since 1913, because of World War I. Four hundred-fifty delegates attended, representing 780,000 fee paying Zionist members worldwide.
 Weizmann was elected its president in recognition of his role in obtaining the Balfour Declaration.
-The conference passed a proposal for an "Arab-Jewish Entente", which called on Zionist leadership to "forge a true understanding with the Arab nation".
+The conference passed a proposal for an "Arab-Jewish Entente", which expressed delegates commitment "to attain a durable understanding which shall enable the Arab and Jewish peoples to live together in Palestine on terms of mutual respect and co-operate in making the common home into a flourishing community, the upbuilding of which will assure to each of these peoples an undisturbed national development".
 Weizmann led the movement until 1931.
 From 1931 to 1935 the WZO was presided by Nahum Sokolow (who had also spent the First World War in Britain).
 Weizmann resumed presidency of the WZO in 1935 and led it until 1946.